joelfranke/obstacle-rest/README.md

 	"bibNo" : 123, //(integer, mandatory) -- Bib NUMBER of the participant read from the scanned or manually entered code "heat": "7:30 AM", //(string, optional) -- time of heat; a heat time might be assigned, or it might be blank.
 In the event the participant is running with a team, this is driven by the team heat time.
 	"firstName": "Joel", //(string, mandatory) -- First name of participant "lastName": "Franke", //(string, mandatory) -- Last name of participant "email": "joelfranke@gmail.com",//(string, optional) -- email address of participant.
 No email validation takes place, must be unique.
 Email is used as the key lookup for a participant.
   "teamID": "Test Team",//(string, optional) -- Team name "gender": "M", //(string, optional) -- gender, "M" or "F" used, but no validation takes place.
-    "birthdate": 01/31/1901 // (string, optional) -- birthdate in the format MM/dd/YYYY
+  "birthdate": 01/31/1901, // (string, optional) -- birthdate in the format MM/dd/YYYY
-		"address1": 1600 Pennsylvania Ave // (string, optional) -- house number a street name
+	"address1": 1600 Pennsylvania Ave, // (string, optional) -- house number a street name
+	"address2": Suite 100, // (string, optional) -- second address line
-		"address2": Washington, DC 20006 // (string, optional) -- City + State + zip, all in one field
+	"city": Washington, // (string, optional) -- Address city "state": DC // (string, optional) -- State value.
+No validation done on this field.
+	"zip": 20006 // (string, optional) -- Zip code.
+No validation done on this field.
 }
 ```